 - Artworks / projects must have been completed within a seven year period ending 1 January of the year in which the Award research and jury process takes place.
 For the 2023 Award, for instance, projects should have been completed between 1 January 2016 and 1 January 2023.
 (They may have been initiated earlier – maybe many years earlier.)

-- Artworks / projects may be permanent or temporary provided they demonstrably contribute to place-making or community building.
-This focus favours projects that have a long-term impact, although of course the judges will seek evidence from the research process concerning the strength / permanency of the project’s impact on the community or the environment.
+- Artworks / projects may be long-term or temporary provided they demonstrably contribute to place-making or community building.
+This focus favours projects that have a long-term impact, and the judges will seek evidence from the research process concerning the on-going strength of the project’s impact on the community, neighbourhood or environment.

-- Art led urbanist projects in any location by artists of every nationality are eligible.
-Ephemeral, audio and cyber projects are eligible provided they fulfil the award criteria.
+- Art led urbanist projects in any location by artists of any culture and nationhood are eligible.
+Ephemeral, audio and cyber projects are eligible provided they fulfil the award criteria

 The Award will recognize a project of art-led urbanism (not an individual artist, although the contribution of the artist to the work of the project team is clearly fundamental to the concept of the award).
 The recognition provided by the Award is intended to benefit all the collaborating partners in the project.
 Criteria for the award include the following:

 - Completed within a 7 year period leading to the Award process (see eligibility criteria box).